 - Can’t or doesn’t provide for a child’s basic needs, or makes fulfillment of them conditional on the child’s behavior

 While these mainly apply to parent-child or caregiver-child relationships, there are other types of family dynamics that can be unhealthy, too.
-Sibling bullying can cause detrimental effects for the bullied children throughout their lives, for instance.
+Sibling bullying can cause detrimental effects on the bullied children throughout their lives, for instance.
 The relationships between adult children or between adult children and their parents can have unhealthy dynamics as well.
-Parents who ignore or criticize their children’s feelings or choices, do not communicate effectively, or talk about past events differently than the way they actually happened may be exhibiting unhealthy patterns.
+Parents who ignore or criticize their children’s feelings or choices do not communicate effectively, or talk about past events differently than the way they actually happened may be exhibiting unhealthy patterns.
 Finally, it’s important to note that outside factors may cause, contribute to, or exacerbate some of these patterns.
 Unemployment, the loss of a parent or child, generational trauma, or similar elements can also play a role.

 The 2022 research cited above also outlines several factors that can support a healthy family dynamic.
 Some of these include:

-Stability: Whether it’s due to the behaviors of those within the family or to outside factors, volatility in a dynamic can be difficult to deal with.
+Whether it’s due to the behaviors of those within the family or to outside factors, volatility in a dynamic can be difficult to deal with.
 It may cause interpersonal conflict, basic needs not being met, a breakdown of communication, or other unhealthy effects.
 A family in a stable situation has a much better chance of building and maintaining a healthy connection.

 If your current family dynamic has room for improvement, there are some strategies you can try to help make it healthier.

 Active listening is an important part of healthy communication patterns, upon which relationships of all types are generally built.
 Being open to hearing all sides of a conflict, taking an interest in the lives of your family, and hearing their opinions or needs even if you disagree can all be forms of good listening.